Spaces, Poetics and Voids

 Some spaces are comparable to public squares or monuments in the way they kindle recollections and memories.
 Voids are the repositories of traces left by people moving, events happening, time passing, history evolving, stories being narrated.
 In these places, time starts to fold as the past overlaps the present and becomes something unique; in other words, capable of being immutable and multiform at the same time.

 Figure 11.
-TRACES
+Traces.

 Composition 1: Sequenced Forms